Mobile Apps in the World of Enterprise Software: Where Do They Fit?

 Isn’t it a great achievement to launch a hundred applications for employees?
-However, according to the recent study that looks into this sphere, a better deployment strategy is based on targeted and small launch, regarding the fact that companies find enterprise application development too expensive.
+However, according to the recent study that looks into this sphere, a better deployment strategy is based on the targeted and small launches, regarding the fact that companies find enterprise application development too expensive.

-Most of these applications were developed for such roles as sales marketing, field services, HR, IT utilities and office productivity.
+Most of these applications were developed for such roles as sales marketing, field services, HR, IT utilities, and office productivity.
 Launching mobile applications for enterprise lead to even more applications.
-Some companies have really big app portfolios that contain more then a hundred of them.
+Some companies have really big app portfolios that contain more than a hundred of them.

 Rebecca Wetteman, vice president of research, enterprise applications at Nucleus Research, says that the pulled down prices for app development changes the entire policy of the creating and utilizing process.
 The lower cost changes what exactly is made, for whom it is made, and how long it is going to serve.
 This also is related to the new concept of “single-use application”, she claims, which is expected to appear in 2017.